Italy (humanist cursive); global calligraphic traditions · c. 1400–present (modern script: 16th century copperplate)

 The 2010s Instagram calligraphy boom brought script lettering to a massive new audience.
 Artists like Seb Lester (whose viral videos of historical script recreation garnered millions of views), Jessica Hische, and Molly Jacques transformed calligraphy from a niche craft into a cultural phenomenon.
 Today, script lettering is essential for wedding design, luxury branding, and any context where elegance and personality are paramount.

-Key Script Lettering Artists
+Key Script Lettering artists

 Hermann Zapf